kat-tax/exo/README.md

 > Note: This project is work in progress.
 Focus is on web, then all native platforms.

-- Join the [ΚΛΤΤΛΧ](https://discord.com/invite/TzhDRyj) on Discord
+- Join the [ΚΛΤΤΛΧ](https://discord.com/invite/TzhDRyj) channel on Discord
 - Follow [@TheUltDev](https://x.com/theultdev) on X

 <br/>

 ### Donate

-> Note: This project takes a lot of time.
-Please consider donating.
+> Note: Developing this takes a lot of time and makes no money. *Please consider donating.*

 - Sponsor [@TheUltDev](https://github.com/sponsors/TheUltDev) on Github
 - Send a crypto donation: